How many lockdown parties did Boris Johnson and staff attend? Here’s a guide.

 Parties during mourning

-On the eve of Prince Philip’s funeral in April 2021, staffers held two parties for departing colleagues at Downing Street.
+On the eve of Prince Philip’s funeral, on April 16, staffers held two parties for departing colleagues at Downing Street.
 The next day, Queen Elizabeth II was photographed mourning her husband of seven decades by herself, because she was abiding by the coronavirus restrictions put in place by Johnson’s government.

 Downing Street apologized to Buckingham Palace for the “deeply regrettable” events that took place amid “national mourning” and during a time that indoor mixing was banned.